 Come be a part of an eclectic community w beautiful architecture & tree-lined sidewalks.
 Within walking distance to 3 city parks, miles of greenway trails, shops, restaurants, pubs, grocery stores & booming SouthEnd!
 Connect w center city just moments away by foot, bike, scooter, light rail or city bus.
-Dilworth is a thriving in-town neighborhood while maintaining a historic district designation.
+Dilworth is a thriving in-town neighborhood maintaining a historic district designation.
 1818 Lennox is one of this district's true treasures.
 Step inside & fall in love!
-Built to last, sturdy + strong, this iconic home has 10' ceilings, 6 paneled doors, original wood flooring, large BDs, spacious living areas & a formal DR featuring original pocket doors and nooks & crannies that make a historic home special.
+Sit & read the owner's letter to whomever is the next caretaker of this special place.
+Built to last, sturdy + strong, this iconic home has 10' ceilings, 6 paneled doors, original wood flooring, large BDs, spacious living areas & a formal DR featuring original pocket doors, and oh, the nooks & crannies!
 Move right in or make it your own.
-There's a paradise backyard + room to expand!
 Historic District guidelines apply.
 Check out NC Tax Credits too! https://www.ncdcr.gov/about/history/division-historical-resources/state-historic-preservation-office/restoration-4

 |Virtual Tour:||Click here|